 Most of the plan area lies within the boundaries of the Southeast Growth Corridor described in the Centers, Corridors, and Wedges Growth Framework.
 The Crescent Heights neighborhood is in a Wedge.
-Although most of the plan area is within the Growth Corridor, a significant portion is within the Established Neighborhood Subarea.
-This well-established, primarily low-density residential area, where the predominant land use is single family residential, should remain little-changed and will enjoy protection from more intensive land uses.
+This area plan establishes boundaries for three sub-areas of this Growth Corridor.
+Although most of the plan area is within the Growth Corridor, a significant portion is within the Established Neighborhood sub-area.
+This wellestablished, primarily low-density residential area, where the predominant land use is single family residential, should remain little-changed and will enjoy protection from more intensive land uses.

-Map 2, Centers, Corridors and Wedges, page 4, illustrates the boundaries of the Growth Corridor, the Established Neighborhood subarea, the preliminary future Transit Station Subarea, the Wedge area, and the areas of the Elizabeth neighborhood covered by previously adopted plans.
+Map 2, Centers, Corridors and Wedges, page 4, illustrates the boundaries of the Growth Corridor, its sub-areas, the Wedge neighborhood, and the areas of the Elizabeth neighborhood covered by previously adopted plans.